joweyel/ml-capstone-project/README.md

 python3 train.py
 ```

+Alternatively to training, the trained model that is used in the project, can be found in the releases section.

 ### Pipenv environment for testing the Streamlit frontend
 To send image data to the classification model used in the flask-app, a streamlit frontend is used.
 For this a pipenv-environment is used.
 To create the environment use the [Pipfile](Pipfile) located in the project folder:
 ```sh